RobotPatient/Manikin_Software_Libraries_V3/docs/developers_guide.md

 typedef I2C_TypeDef *manikin_i2c_inst_t;
 ```

 All software modules and drivers are written to be platform-agnostic.
 The code follows ISO C99 and avoids platform-specific dependencies.
 For hardware access, a Hardware Abstraction Layer (HAL) wrapper is used, which the user connects to the target MCU HAL.
+With the `manikin_platform.h` and `manikin_software_conf.h` file.

 > While this abstraction layer may appear complex, it's essential for effective testing.
 > Without it, each individual MCU HAL would need its own mocks and tests—massively increasing complexity.